By Sacha Ismail

 “We are a party that believes in a parliamentary and democratic road to socialism”, says Luke Akehurst.
 So does Tony Blair believe in a parliamentary road to socialism?
 Does Peter Mandelson?
 What about Blair’s former director of operations John McTernan, who openly praises privatisation, says he’s glad Thatcher defeated the miners and a few months ago responded to the Southern Rail strikes by using the pages of the Daily Telegraph to call on the Tories to “crush the rail unions and for all”?
 Who can doubt Blair and all his ilk privately feel the same?

 Luke Akehurst, the pretend loyal citizen of the labour movement, said nothing about McTernan’s shameful rant in the Telegraph – of course.
 He never comments on such things.
 Just as the right-wing “feminists” of the Parliamentary Labour Party consistently refused to take time out of their attacks on the “abuse” and “sexism” of Corbyn and the Labour left to even comment on Owen Smith’s real and regular sexist outbursts or the foul misogynist behaviour of Simon Danzcuk.
+(This is essentially unrelated to the actual issue of sexism on the left.)

 The key division in today’s labour movement is surely not between “democrats” and “revolutionaries”.
 There is a division between democrats and anti-democrats in the movement — with, broadly, revolutionary Marxists, reformist “democratic socialists” and other honest activists of various stripes on one side, and Stalinists, semi-Stalinists, some of the soft left and the right (many of whose leaders are ex-Stalinists) on the other.
 Another division to look at would be between those who actually believe in socialism in some sense and those who oppose it.